What we do

 - Visit the website of the Faculty of Graduate Research for information on applying for graduate research and for details of the procedures at VUW.

 - If you are a local student, arrange to come and have a talk about options.
-Otherwise. send me an email outlining your interests, along with transcripts for tertiary studies that you have completed and a complete CV.
-If you don't provide this information, we will just need to ask for it.
+Otherwise, send me an email outlining your interests, along with transcripts for tertiary studies that you have completed and a complete CV.
+If you don't provide this information, I will just need to ask for it.

 - Let me know what it is that actually interests you in doing research work.
 What will get you out of bed in the morning?
-Doing fundamental mathematical work, or programming existing algorithms?
+Doing fundamental mathematical work, or implementing existing algorithms?
 Do you want to design mechanical devices, or electronic circuits?
+Are you interested in studying the intricacies of some piece of code, or do you want to build a complete system that solves a real worl problem?
 Do you want to build things from scratch, or assemble something from pre-existing components?
 Is there some skill that you would really like to develop during graduate studies?

-The more information you can give about what you actually want to do, the better job we can do at matching you with a project that can satisfy your needs.
+The more information you can give about what you actually want to do, the better I can do at matching you with a project that can satisfy your interests.